-In the digital era, direct selling is dead.
+In the digital era, direct selling in local media sales is dead.
 The modern media buyer no longer has the appetite for product monologues from overzealous salespeople.

 In fact, a recent survey of 3,000 advertisers by Borrell Associates found local businesses overwhelmingly prefer dealing with relationship-oriented media reps with the skills to help them craft a clear marketing strategy tailored to their unique circumstances.